pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     `<cluster-name>` is the name of the cluster.
 Configure the items as follows:

-    - Set `spec.secretName` to `<cluster-name>-cluster-client-secret`
+    - Set `spec.secretName` to `<cluster-name>-cluster-client-secret`.
-    - Add `client auth` in `usages`
+    - Add `client auth` in `usages`.
     - You can leave `dnsNames` and `ipAddresses` empty.
-    - Add the ClusterIssuer created above in the `issuerRef`
+    - Add the ClusterIssuer created above in `issuerRef`.
     - For other attributes, refer to [cert-manager API](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1alpha2.CertificateSpec).

     After the object is created, `cert-manager` generates a `<cluster-name>-cluster-client-secret` Secret object to be used by the clients of the TiDB components.

     To obtain the client certificate, run the following commands:

     {{< copyable "shell-regular" >}}